Simon Pierre Robineau: Civilian career

-BY 1914, Robineau was practising law in Boston.
+By 1914, Robineau was practicing law in Boston.
 In 1918, Robineau was a partner in the Rose & Robineau law firm in Miami.
 Upon returning from military service, Robineau earned appointment as Miami City Attorney.

 Robineau was an early board member in the Zonite Products Corporation.

 S.P won election to the Florida House of Representatives, representing Miami from 1929 through 1936.

 Robineau introduced the bill in the Florida Legislature which made Stephen Foster's song, Old Folks at Home, also known as Suwanne River, the State Song in 1935.
+He later helped write the state pari-mutuel laws.

 In 1936, he served as a witness in the Senate impeachment of Judge Halstead Ritter.

+He had a number of real estate investments and helped develop the city of El Portal, FL.

 Military career

 During World War I but before America joined the war, Robineau fought for France.
 At the outset of his service in an American uniform, Robineau was an interpreter for the medical corps.
 His medical training and his fluency in French helped communications between American surgeons and French medical staff at field hospitals.

 Soon enough, his skills caught the attention of the military intelligence section and he was given leadership of a team of interpreters.

 When World War II began, Robineau was nearly 60.
 He was promoted into the Army Air Corps, reaching the rank of colonel.
 He resumed intelligence duties, focusing on occupied France, where he served for over 30 months.
 In 1945 he was part of a committee that helped establish the rules and regulations for American occupied military control over Germany for the immediate post-war period.

+Military awards

-He was awarded the Purple Heart.
+He was awarded the Purple Heart, the Order of Etoile Noir, the Bronze Star and the Legion of Merit.

 Fraternal and civic affiliations

-Robineau was a member of The Florida Bar and Dade County bar associations, the Harvey W Seeds Post #29 of the American Legion, The Military Order of the World Wars, Alpha Tau Omega, Theta Nu Epsilon and Omega Psi.
+Robineau was a regent of the University of Miami, a member of The Florida Bar and Dade County bar associations, the Military Order of the World Wars, Alpha Tau Omega, Theta Nu Epsilon and Omega Psi.
+He was a Mason, and an Elk.
+He was Commander of the Harvey W Seeds Post #29 of the American Legion.

 He died in Miami in December 1952.